adelabdallah/simple-java-server/README.md

 # Simple Java Server

-A basic Maven Java server using Spring Boot, and MongoDB.
+A basic Java server using Spring Boot, and MongoDB.
 Created using [Spring Initializr](https://start.spring.io/).
 The backend for the [Simple Todo App](https://github.com/adelabdallah/simple-todo-app).

 ## Running Locally